EddyVer/didlydoo-app/README.md

 🌼 Display the best possible date for the event according to everyone availabilities

 ## Group :
--Eddy Ver
+- Eddy Ver
--Benoit Bla
+- Benoit Bla
--Anthony Den
+- Anthony Den

 ### Link for didlydoo-app project!